 Push Through It

 It’s common for homeschool moms to get burnt out after homeschooling for a number of years.
 You are not the first one to feel this way.
-I have been at this for 14 years now, and I have to tell you, there are mornings where I have to force myself to show up at the table with a smile on my face (and occasionally without).
-My oldest has graduated, but my youngest is only in second grade.
+I have been at this for 15 years now, and I have to tell you, there are mornings where I have to force myself to show up at the table with a smile on my face (and occasionally without- let’s keep it real).
+My oldest has graduated, but my youngest is in early elementary school.
 That means I have a LONG way to go!
 (I don’t want to talk about how old I will be when she graduates.
 Gasp!)

 On the days when I’m not feeling it, I have to fake it and keep moving.
 Once we get going, I can usually get into the swing of things, and it gets better.
 I think you will find that it’s the same for you.
 Just realize it’s normal, and we all go through this.

 If you are someone who cringes at the word schedule, please keep reading.
 Having some sort of routine in place does make your day run smoother.
 If time management makes homeschooling a struggle, then you need to get some sort of system in place.
 I don’t mean you need to write in what happens every minute of the day.
 However, children and adults do crave order.
 We naturally want to know what is going to happen next.

 If your family works well mapping out every minute of the day, then by all means, go for it.
 If you are a more relaxed family, try using a block or trigger method instead.
 The block method is simply listing the order in which you want things to occur during the day.
 There is no specific time set for them.
 You could set up a schedule that looks something like this: